JrVerbiest/jrverbiest.github.io/README.md

-# Joeri R. Verbiest
+# Joeri R. Verbiest, PhD MSc

-#### PhD, MSc▪️Engineer, Researcher & Developer ▪️Senior Researcher @ Karel de Grote-Hogeschool & Technical Developer @ Hasselt University
+#### Engineer, Researcher & Developer

+#### Senior Researcher @ Karel de Grote-Hogeschool & Technical Developer @ Hasselt University

-I am an (electronic) engineer with +19y experience and a demonstrated history of working in research and industry.
-In recent years shift my focus more on data science and machine learning, with a special interest for use in healthcare applications.
+I am an (electronic) engineer (ir. & Ing.)  with +19y experience and a demonstrated history of working in research and industry.
+In recent years a shift to data science and machine learning, with interest in the use of AI (Artificial Intelligence) in healthcare applications.

 Currently, I am working as a Senior Researcher at Karel de Grote-Hogeschool (part-time, 80%) and as Technical Developer at Hasselt University @ research group Rehabilitation Research Center (REVAL), Faculty of Rehabilitation Sciences (part-time, 20%).